An elementary introduction to information geometry: Conclusion: Summary, historical background, and perspectives

 \subsection{A brief historical review of information geometry}

-The field of Information Geometry (IG) was historically motivated by providing some differential-geometric structure to statistical models in order to reason geometrically about statistical problems with the endeavor goal of geometrizing mathematical statistics~\cite{Chentsov-1982,Amari-1985,DGStat-1993,KassVos-1997,IG-2000}: Harold Hotelling~\cite{Hotelling-1930} first considered in the late 1920's the Fisher Information Matrix (FIM) $I$ as a Riemannian metric tensor $g$, and interpreted a parametric family of probability distributions $M$ as a Riemannian manifold $(M,g)$.\footnote{Hotelling attended the American Mathematical Society's Annual Meeting in Bethlehem (Pennsylvania, USA) on December 26--29, 1929, but left before his scheduled talk on December 27.
+The field of Information Geometry (IG) was historically motivated by providing some differential-geometric structures to statistical models in order to reason geometrically about statistical problems with the endeavor goal of geometrizing mathematical statistics~\cite{Chentsov-1982,Amari-1985,Dodson-1987,DGStat-1993,IG-JP-Amari-1993,KassVos-1997,IG-2000,AIGStat-2009}: Professor Harold Hotelling~\cite{Hotelling-1930} first considered in the late 1920's the {\em Fisher Information Matrix} (FIM) $I$ as a Riemannian metric tensor $g$ (ie., the {\em Fisher Information metric}, FIm), and interpreted a parametric family of probability distributions $M$ as a Riemannian manifold $(M,g)$.
+Historically speaking, Hotelling attended the American Mathematical Society's Annual Meeting in Bethlehem (Pennsylvania, USA) on December 26--29, 1929, but left before his scheduled talk on December 27.
 His handwritten notes on the ``Spaces of Statistical Parameters'' was read by a colleague and are fully typeset in~\cite{Stigler-2007}.
-We warmly thank Professor Stigler for sending us the scanned handwritten notes and for discussing by emails historical aspects of the birth of information geometry.}.
-In this pioneering work, Hotelling mentioned that location-scale probability families yield manifolds of constant negative curvatures.
-This Riemannian modeling of parametric family of densities was further independently studied by Calyampudi Radhakrishna Rao in his celebrated paper~\cite{Rao-1945} (1945) that also includes the Cram\'er-Rao lower bound~\cite{CRLB-IG-2013} and the Rao-Blackwellization technique.
+We warmly thank Professor Stigler for sending us the scanned handwritten notes and for discussing by emails some historical aspects of the birth of information geometry.
+In this pioneering work, Hotelling mentioned that location-scale probability families yield Riemannian manifolds of constant non-positive curvatures.
+This Riemannian modeling of parametric family of densities was further independently studied by Calyampudi Radhakrishna Rao (C.R.
+Rao) in his celebrated paper~\cite{Rao-1945} (1945) that also includes the Cram\'er-Rao lower bound~\cite{CRLB-IG-2013} and the Rao-Blackwellization technique used in statistics.
 Nowadays the induced Riemannian metric distance is often called the {\em Fisher-Rao distance}~\cite{FRMetric-2011} or Rao distance~\cite{RaoGamma-2003}.
-Another use of Riemannian geometry in statistics was pioneered by Harold Jeffreys~\cite{Jeffreys-1946} that proposed to use as an invariant prior the normalized volume element of the expected Fisher-Riemannian manifold.
-In those seminal papers, there was no theoretical justification of using the Fisher information matrix as a metric tensor (besides the fact that it is a positive-definite matrix for regular identifiable models).
+Yet another use of Riemannian geometry in statistics was pioneered by Harold Jeffreys~\cite{Jeffreys-1946} that proposed to use as an invariant prior the normalized volume element of the Fisher-Riemannian manifold.
+In those seminal papers, there was no theoretical justification of using the Fisher information matrix as a metric tensor (besides the fact that it is a well-defined positive-definite matrix for regular identifiable models).
 Nowadays, this Riemmanian metric tensor is called the {\em information metric} for short.
-Information geometry considers a generalization of this approach using a non-Riemannian dualistic modeling $(M,g,\nabla,\nabla^*)$ that coincide with the Riemannian manifold when $\nabla=\nabla^*=\idxSup{\LC}\nabla$, the Levi-Civita connection (the unique torsion-free connection compatible with the metric tensor).
+Modern information geometry considers a generalization of this approach using a non-Riemannian dualistic modeling $(M,g,\nabla,\nabla^*)$ which coincides with the Riemannian manifold when $\nabla=\nabla^*=\idxSup{\LC}\nabla$, the Levi-Civita connection (the unique torsion-free affine connection compatible with the metric tensor).
+The Fisher-Rao geometry has also been explored in thermodynamics yielding the Ruppeiner geometry~\cite{Ruppeiner-2019}, and the geometry of thermodynamics is called nowadays called {\em geometrothermodynamics}~\cite{Geometrothermodynamics-2007}.